VidCoin/VidCoin-AdobeAir-ANE/Documentation.md

 You can access App Creation in the “App” menu of your publisher area.
 The creation of an app generates an “App ID” which will be mandatory in order to use the Vidcoin web SDK.

 ### Placement Creation
 A Placement represents the zone in your app where the videos will be available for broadcasting.
-There are different settings available for any app Placement:
-- Minimum Payout: corresponds to the minimum revenue that a video must generate in order to be offered to a user.
-We recommend you to set "No minimum payout" to get more videos.
-We will automatically give you the highest pricing.
-- Test Mode: when “Test Mode” is activated, the Placement will always display videos for users, without any restrictions.
-Test mode placements do not generate any revenue.

 Basic configuration allows users to access a specific part of the app by watching a video.
 Once the advertisement's guaranteed duration is reached, you can unlock the content.

 If you want to reward your users with items or currency, you will have more settings available :
 - Reward name: name of your virtual currency.
 - You can choose 2 types of rewards for the user:
 	- Conversion rate: rate defining how much 1€ equals of your virtual currency.
 Please note that we recommend that you use a low exchange rate such that 1€ = 1000 of your virtual currency.
 This will prevent any problems of crediting users with small amounts of virtual currency.
 	- Fixed reward: amount of virtual currency the user will be rewarded for 1 view.
 	- Callback URL (Optional): URL that will be used to validate the transaction on your servers.

 ## Setting up the framework in your project